nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 ### Bottom-up Dynamic Programming

-Let’s try to populate our `dp[]` array from the above solution, working in a <i>bottom-up fashion</i>.
+Let’s try to populate our `dp[]` array from the above solutionMimicPQ, working in a <i>bottom-up fashion</i>.
 As we saw in the above code, every `CountWaysRecursive(n)` is the sum of the three counts.
 We can use this fact to populate our array.

 Here is the code for our <b>bottom-up dynamic programming approach</b>: